mtwebb/docs/README.md

 </screenshot>
 ```

-The commands that you see inside are CodeceptJS commands, which are
+The stuff that you see inside the tag are CodeceptJS commands, which are
 performed on the Boardgame Lab app before taking a screenshot.

 Take a look at the CodeceptJS docs for more details on what you can